Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Entropy-dissipation Informed Neural Network

-From the above discussion, we can see that the self-consistency potential \ref{eqn_self_consistency_potential} is exactly the term derived by stability analysis of the MVE system with an appropariate Lyapunov function, after applying the Gr\"onwall's inequality.
-However, the potential function \ref{eqn_self_consistency_potential} remains elusive from a computational perspective.
-Moreover, when utilized as the objective loss for training a parameterized hypothesis velocity field, we must be able to compute the gradient w.r.t. the parameters, so that gradient-based optimizer can be utilized.
-This is elaborated in the next section.
+} where again $C$ is a universal constant depending on $\nu $ and $(\bar\rho_t)_{t \in [0, T]}$. \end{itemize} After applying Gr\"onwall's inequality on the above results, we can see that the \EINN\ loss (\ref{eqn_self_consistency_potential}) is precisely the term derived by stability analysis of the MVE system with an appropriate Lyapunov function.
+In the next section, we elaborate on how a stochastic approximation of $\nabla_\theta R(f_\theta)$ can be efficiently computed for a parameterized hypothesis velocity field $f = f_\theta$ so that stochastic optimization methods can be utilized to minimize $R(f_\theta)$.